jacksontj/dagyr/README.md

 you can associate DAGs with

 # notes:
-    - fragments can have default values
+    - nodes can have default values

 # some guiding principles
 - "case consistency"